UKPLab/acl25-nlp-contributions/README.md

 python code/finetune_data_preparation.py
 ```

-### Train and Evaluate
+### Fine-tune and Evaluate

-To train the models and evaluate their performance, use the following script.
+To fine-tune the models and evaluate their performance, use the following script.

 ```py
 python code/limit_classifier.py --model_name_or_path {local or huggingface model path}.